metamorph-inc/openmeta-mms/docs/resultsbrowser/resultsbrowser.rst

 DesignVariables and Objectives are listed along with the minimum, average, and maximum values represented in the dataset.

-For PETs and Merged PETs, a list of saved visualizer sessions is also displayed in this pane.
+For PETs and Merged PETs, a list of saved Visualizer sessions is also displayed in this pane.
 To launch a session, select a session from the list and click "Launch in OpenMETA Visualizer"; sessions with a |VISUALIZER_SESSION_RUNNING_ICON| icon are already running and cannot be launched again (close the browser tab to relaunch).
-To create a new session, click "New Session..." and specify a session name; this will create a new visualizer session with the default configuration.
+To create a new session, click "New Session..." and specify a session name; this will create a new Visualizer session with the default configuration.

 .. |VISUALIZER_SESSION_RUNNING_ICON| image:: images/icons/VisualizerSessionRunning.svg